Alternator won't charge battery?

 • 4,540 POSTS

-I tested my alternator and it was good was told I needed a new regulator and bought it paid someone to install it they hung it from a neighboring wire grounded it and plugged it in.
-My car still does not hold a charge and its not my battery because I had it tested too.
+I tested my alternator and it was good was told i needed a new regulator and bought it paid someone to install it they hung it from a neighboring wire grounded it and plugged it in. my car still does not hold a charge and its not my battery because i had it tested too.
 My question is does the external regulator need to be bolted to the alternator to actually work.

-Friday, September 11th, 2020 AT 1:44 PM (Merged)
+Sep 11, 2020 at 1:44 PM (Merged)

 HMAC300